Michael Tomlinson: Parliamentary career

 Tomlinson was selected as the Conservative candidate for Mid Dorset and North Poole in March 2013.
 He had previously been the campaign manager for the constituency in the 2010 general election.
 He was elected at the 2015 general election with 23,639 votes, a majority of 10,530 (22.6%).
 He made his maiden speech on 22 June 2015 during a debate on the Education and Adoption Bill.

 Tomlinson supported Brexit in the 2016 Brexit referendum as he felt that it would restore the country's sovereignty.
 Tomlinson was a member of the European Scrutiny Committee between November 2016 and May 2017 and then again between October 2017 and November 2019.
 He was the deputy chair of the European Research Group between 2016 and 2018.

 At the 2017 general election, Tomlinson was re-elected with a majority of 15,339 and 59.2% of the vote and 14,898 (30.5%).

 Tomlinson was appointed Parliamentary Private Secretary (PPS) at the Department of International Development in July 2017 and was promoted to PPS to the Secretary of State, Penny Mordaunt, in January 2018.
 He was appointed PPS to Dominic Raab, Secretary of State for Exiting the European Union on 13 November 2018.
 Two days later Raab resigned.
 Tomlinson wrote an article in The Daily Telegraph on 16 November 2018, in which he expressed reservations about the then Prime Minister Theresa May's Brexit deal.

 At the 2019 general election, Tomlinson was again re-elected, winning a majority of 14,898 with 60.4% of the vote.

 In February 2020, Tomlinson was appointed a Lord Commissioner of the Treasury and then became Vice-Chamberlain of the Household in July 2022.
 In September 2022, he was appointed Solicitor General for England and Wales by Liz Truss and in October 2022 he was reappointed by Rishi Sunak.
 On 4 November 2022, he was appointed King's Counsel.

 On 7 December 2023, Tomlinson was appointed as the Minister of State for Illegal Migration.

 He was sworn of the Privy Council on 21 February 2024, entitling him to the style The Right Honourable for life.

 He was defeated by Vikki Slade at her fourth attempt in 2024.
 Since then he has returned to working as a barrister at 3PB.

+Michael was nominated by the Leader of the Opposition to join the Ethics and Integrity Commission.
+This nomination was confirmed by the Prime Minister and Michael joined the Commission in December 2025.

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, Tomlinson began working as a freelance mediator and barrister.